vanakenm/blog/_posts/2015-03-25-10-percent-working.md

 This make the little kid (and the little programmer) angry, which means that the next bite become more and more complicated, until they give up in frustration.

 ## An example
-One of the exercise was to translate a text (several words/sentences) into "louchebem" - a slang used notably by parisian butchers a while ago.
+One of the exercises from [LeWagon Bootcamp](http://lewagon.org/program) was to translate a text (several words/sentences) into "louchebem" - a slang used notably by parisian butchers a while ago.
 To "louchebemize" a word, you apply the following rules:

 * Move the first syllab to the end if it starts with a conson
 * Add a "l" as first letter